Goals of Berty

 Gomobile-IPFS: a repo created by Berty Technologies that aims to provide packages for Android, iOS and React Native that allow one to run and use an IPFS node on mobile devices.

-Berty-Protocol: we are currently designing a protocol that can be used by everyone in their projects to create secure P2P applications that run on both desktop and mobile.
+Berty Protocol: we are currently designing a protocol that can be used by everyone in their projects to create secure P2P applications that run on both desktop and mobile.

-Berty-Chat: a concrete example of a simple app that is built on top of Berty Protocol, designed with non-tech people in mind, trying to get P2P on mobile to the mass user.
+Berty Messenger: a concrete example of a simple app that is built on top of Berty Protocol, designed with non-tech people in mind, trying to get P2P on mobile to the mass user.

 Preserving Privacy and Securing Communication in a Distributed Environment

+Making sure “you are who you claim to be” is a fundamental cybersecurity challenge.
 In a centralized environment, there’s an authority that can validate the identities, signatures, encryption keys and so on.
 In a distributed environment, we need to find ways to achieve trust between peers without a central authority.

 Metadata are required to operate a messaging system.
 However, they could be an important source of information if they were collected and analyzed.

 Signal.org: the gold standard for any centralized environment.
-Berty uses many of its cryptographic algorithms/protcols, having them adapted for distributed environment.
+Berty uses many of its cryptographic algorithms/protocols, having them adapted for distributed environment.
 They work hard to limit their metadata footprint as much as possible, but their servers are still hosted on Google Cloud and are automatically subject to the Cloud Act.

 Messaging Layer Security: MLS offers a more scalable alternative to Signal Protocol.
 This solution still requires a central server in order to work.